 But how healthy is peanut butter and, despite our love for it, is there really such a thing as too much?

 Sadly, peanut butter isn’t very good for you — at least in the amounts that we’re used to consuming.
 Peanut butter contains protein, good monounsaturated and polyunsaturated fats and contains the powerful antioxidant vitamin E, bone-building magnesium, potassium and vitamin B6.

 The problem is that many of us are eating way too much.
 Whether it’s slathering it all over bread or eating it by the spoonful, peanut butter is definitely a snack food we’re overdoing.

 It’s that lack of moderation, those large amounts, that can have a negative impact on our health, according to cardiologist Dennis Bruemmer, MD, PhD.
-And we spoke with him in more detail about peanut butter and whether it’s something you can ever enjoy, guilt-free.
+And we spoke with him in more detail about peanut butter and whether it’s something you can ever enjoy without worry.

 Dr. Bruemmer says there’s no real cholesterol content in a peanut butter and jelly sandwich so, again, peanut butter in moderation is okay.
 “A little bit of peanut butter isn’t the worst thing,” he adds.

 But while that may bring you a sigh of relief, it doesn’t mean that there aren’t other aspects of the snack spread that make it unhealthy, especially in larger amounts.